-Further, we learn that Jehovah, who alone possessed immortality originally, has highly exalted his Son, our Lord Jesus, to the same divine, immortal nature; hence he is now the express image of the Father's person.
+Further, we learn that Jehovah, who alone possessed immortality originally, has highly exalted his Son, our Lord Tesus, to the same divine, immortal nature; hence he is now the express image of the Father's person.
 (Heb.
-1: 3) So we read, "As the Father hath LIFE IN HIMSELF [God's definition of "immortality"-life in himself-not drawn from other sources, nor dependent on circumstances, but independent, inherent life], so hath he given to the Son to have LIFE IN HIMSELF."
-(John 5: 26) Since the resurrection of the Lord Jesus, then, two beings are immortal; and, amazing grace! the same offer is made to the Bride of the Lamb, being selected during the Gospel age.
+1:3.)
+So we read, "As the Father hath LIFE IN HIMSELF [God's definition of "immortality"-life in himself-not drawn from other sources, nor dependent on circumstances, but independent, inherent life], so hath he given to the Son to have LIFE IN HIMSELF."
+(John 5: 26.)
+Since the resurrection of the Lord Jesus, then, two beings are immortal: and, amazing grace! the same offer is made to the Bride of the Lamb, being selected during the Gospel age.
 Yet not all of the great company who are nominally of the Church will receive this great prize, but only that "little flock" of overcomers who so run as to obtain it; who follow closely in the Master's footsteps; who, like him, walk the narrow way of sacrifice, even unto death.
 These, when born from the dead in the resurrection, will have the divine nature and form.
 This immortality, the independent, selfexistent, divine nature, is the life to which the narrow way leads.

-This class is not to be raised from the tomb human beings; for we are assured by the Apostle that, though sown in the tomb natural bodies, they will be raised spiritual bodies.
+This class is not to be raised from the tomb human beings; for we are assured by th.
+Apostle that, though sown in the tomb natural bodies, they will be raised spiritual bodies.
 These all shall be "changed," and even as they once bore the image of the earthly, human nature, they shall bear the image of the heavenly.
-But "it doth not yet appear what we shall be"-what a spiritual body is; but "we know that when he shall appear, we shall be like him," and share in "the glory to be revealed."
-1 John 3: 2; Col. 1: 27; 2 Cor.
-4: 17; John 17: 22; 1 Pet.
-5: 10; 2 Thess.
-2: 14 this chapter include on the broad road to destruction all who are not on the way to the only prize now offered.
+But "it doth not yet appear what we shall be"-what a spiritual body is; but "we know that when he shall appear, we shall be like him," and share in "the glory to be revealed."-I John 3:2; Col. 1:27; 2 Cor.
+4:17; John 17:22; I Pet.
+5:10; 2 Thes.
+2:14.

+Not only is this high calling to a change of nature confined exclusively to the Gospel age, but it is the only offer of this age.
+Hence our Lord's words quoted at the beginning of this chapter include on the broad road to destruction all who are not on the way to the only prize now offered.
 All others are still on the broad road-these only have as yet escaped the condemnation that is on the world.
 This, the only way of life now open, because of its difficulty, finds few who care to walk in it.
 The masses of mankind in their weakness prefer the broad, easy way of self-gratification.